 We detail in this outlook two key parameters that are critical for determining levels of Atlantic hurricane activity: North Atlantic SSTs and ENSO.
-Currently, tropical Atlantic SSTs are slightly above normal and far North Atlantic SSTs are slightly cooler than normal.
-The tropical Pacific currently has warm neutral ENSO conditions.
-Most models predict that neutral ENSO conditions will persist for the next few months.
+Currently, tropical Atlantic SSTs are slightly above normal and far North Atlantic SSTs are cooler than normal.
+The tropical Pacific is currently characterized by La Niña conditions.
+Most models predict that La Niña will transition to neutral ENSO conditions by next summer, while statistical analyses indicates the potential for continued La Niña conditions (albeit at a weaker magnitude than currently observed).
 We are closely monitoring these conditions and will have additional extensive discussion with our early April outlook.

-6 Forthcoming Updated Forecasts of 2020 Hurricane Activity
+6 Forthcoming Updated Forecasts of 2021 Hurricane Activity

-Seasonal outlooks for the 2020 Atlantic basin hurricane season will be issued on Thursday April 2, Thursday June 4, Tuesday July 7, and Thursday 6 August.
+Seasonal outlooks for the 2021 Atlantic basin hurricane season will be issued on Thursday April 8, Thursday June 3, Thursday July 8, and Thursday 5 August.
 We will also be issuing two-week forecasts for Atlantic TC activity during the climatological peak of the season from August-October.
-A verification and discussion of all 2020 forecasts will be issued in late November 2020.
+A verification and discussion of all 2021 forecasts will be issued in late November 2021.
 These forecasts will be available on our project's website.